ringecosystem/msgport-docs/docs/workflow.md

 For dApp developers looking to incorporate these cross-chain messaging protocols into their applications, a solid grasp of the underlying mechanics is crucial.
 This knowledge becomes particularly important when encountering unexpected issues during development, which can often be resolved with an awareness of how these complex systems operate.

-The purpose of this page is to provide you with a clear understanding of how the Msgport and [ORMP](../msgport/messaging-protocols/ormp.md) messaging protocols facilitate cross-chain interactions.
+The purpose of this page is to provide you with a clear understanding of how the Msgport and [ORMP](./messaging-protocols/ormp.md) messaging protocols facilitate cross-chain interactions.
 By breaking down these protocols, we aim to demystify the process, making it more accessible for developers needing to integrate cross-chain functionality into their projects.

 ## Verifying network support

-Before diving into the integration of the Darwinia Msgport protocol, the initial and critical step is to confirm whether the [Darwinia Msgport supports the network](../msgport/networks.md) you intend to use.
+Before diving into the integration of the Msgport protocol, the initial and critical step is to confirm whether the [Msgport supports the network](./networks.md) you intend to use.
 If the network is supported, the integration process simplifies significantly, and your focus shifts to learning how to utilize the Msgport contract's capabilities for sending and receiving cross-chain messages.
 Typically, getting accustomed to these functions could take as little as half a day.

-On the other hand, if the network is not currently supported, your first course of action should be to [reach out to the Darwinia team](https://t.me/DarwiniaNetwork) to inquire about potential future support.
+On the other hand, if the network is not currently supported, your first course of action should be to Msgport team to inquire about potential future support.
 Alternatively, if you prefer a more hands-on approach, you have the option to develop and deploy the necessary contracts yourself and register them with the PortRegister.

 ## Messaging workflow

 !!! note
-    For those interested in gaining a more in-depth understanding of how Msgport operates, there is a [runnable demo available](https://github.com/darwinia-network/msgport-demo) for reference.
+    For those interested in gaining a more in-depth understanding of how Msgport operates, there is a [runnable demo available](https://github.com/msgport/msgport-demo) for reference.
 This can be a valuable resource to see the message port in action.

 ### Find the Port Contract Address

-After verifying that the Darwinia Msgport aligns with your project's objectives, the subsequent step is to locate the port contract address.
-If you're unfamiliar with the concept of a port contract, you can learn more by visiting **[this link](../msgport/glossary.md#port)**.
+After verifying that the Msgport aligns with your project's objectives, the subsequent step is to locate the port contract address.
+If you're unfamiliar with the concept of a port contract, you can learn more by visiting **[this link](./glossary.md#port)**.
 There are two methods to acquire the appropriate port address:

-1. Check the [Supported Networks list](../msgport/networks.md) for the endpoint.
+1. Check the [Supported Networks list](./networks.md) for the endpoint.
 The port addresses are standardized across all networks to enhance clarity and ease of use, and you can easily find this information there.
-2. Use the  `get(uint256 chainId, string calldata name)` function to consult the [PortRegistry](../msgport/glossary.md#portregistry) contract.
+2. Use the  `get(uint256 chainId, string calldata name)` function to consult the [PortRegistry](./glossary.md#portregistry) contract.
 By supplying the chainId and the specific protocol name, you can retrieve the endpoint for the target network.
 The PortRegistry contract is a detailed ledger of all registered port contracts, providing a trustworthy reference point.

 ### Build the receiver application in the target chain

 Integrating Msgport into the receiver application on the target chain is a straightforward process.
-Simply extend your contract to implement the [Application](../msgport/interfaces.md#application) interface, and then incorporate your business logic into the contract as usual.
+Simply extend your contract to implement the [Application](./interfaces.md#application) interface, and then incorporate your business logic into the contract as usual.
 Below is a demo code snippet for your reference.

 ```solidity linenums="1" title="TestReceiver.sol"
 pragma solidity ^0.8.17;